jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.9.10 ModifiedKMeansClustering

-Performs a modified k-means clustering operation on a multi-spectral dataset..
+Performs a modified k-means clustering operation on a multi-spectral dataset.

 *Parameters*: